RatnadeepYSVS/Phone_controller/README.md

    before running the python script run setup.bat file to pip install required modules
    then run cmd `python script.py`
 # Updates & Feedback
    More features will be added in upcoming days
    If a new feature is added it will be updated in the phone controller section above
+   If a new update comes run cmd `git pull` to get updated
    Improvements and PR's Accepted (: